Skip to content Skip to footer

 • Facilitate western settlement

 The force operated with broad authority, serving not only as police officers but also as magistrates and justices of the peace.
-This comprehensive approach allowed them to establish Canadian law quickly across the sparsely populated western territories.
+This full approach allowed them to establish Canadian law quickly across the sparsely populated western territories.

 Why Was the North West Mounted Police Created?